yoshisuga/MAME4iOS/iOS-res/Applications/MAME4iOS.app/skins/README.md

 ----------------------- | -------------------------------------
-background              | background of the whole app, tiled image border                  | border image, drawn around the game screen. background_landscape    | background used on both iPhone and iPad background_portrait     | background used on both iPhone and iPad stick-U                 | image of the joystick ball UP stick-D                 | image of the joystick ball DOWN stick-L                 | image of the joystick ball LEFT
+background              | background of the whole app, tiled image border                  | border image, drawn around the game screen. stick-U                 | image of the joystick ball UP stick-D                 | image of the joystick ball DOWN stick-L                 | image of the joystick ball LEFT